Originate/dbg-pds-tensorflow-demo/ROADMAP.md

 - backtesting
 - paper trading (simulated live trading without using real money)

-We will address those issue be allowing the developed methods to work on [Quantopian](https://www.quantopian.com/).
+We will address those issue by allowing the developed methods to work on [Quantopian](https://www.quantopian.com/).
 Models deployed on Quantopian can be backtested and paper traded.

 ## 3. More Examples